Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 Average compressive strengthLow compressive strengthLow to medium compressive strength

-Concreting performed with high speed on large areas, is the most economical way to level the old and equip the new floor.
-After curing smooth surface becomes the ideal basis for any finish coat.
+Concreting carried out with high speed over large areas, is the most economical way to level the old and install a new floor.
+After hardening smooth surface becomes the ideal basis for any finishing coating.
 To increase the service life of the screed, reinforcement of the concrete floor is used.
-This process is carried out using various materials and designs from them.
+This process is carried out using various materials and designs made from them.

-According to their functions and location, the screed is divided into the following types:
+According to the functions performed and location, the screed is divided into the following types:

 • multilayer - includes heat and sound insulating gaskets;

-• leveling - is laid on the draft layer, serves as the basis for flooring or tubular insulation;
+• leveling - laid on a rough layer, serves as the basis for a floor covering or tubular insulation;

 • construction - lies on the floor slab.

-It is advisable to reinforce the self-leveling concrete floor when arranging rough and multi-layer screeds (in the absence of a monolithic support, the effect of tensile and bending loads increases), as well as to reduce the calculated concrete layer.
+It is advisable to reinforce a self-leveling concrete floor when constructing rough and multi-layer screeds (in the absence of a monolithic support, the effect of tensile and bending loads is enhanced), as well as to reduce the design layer of concrete.

 Types of reinforcing structures and materials

-1. Bar frame.
-Most often, it is laid in two layers, made from rods with a diameter of 6 to 40 mm.
-Apply with a coating thickness of more than 8 cm.
+1. Frame made of rods.
+Most often it is laid in two layers, made from rods with a diameter of 6 to 40 mm.
+Used when coating thickness is more than 8 cm.

 2. Steel wire mesh.
-It is used for multi-layer screed on the ground or for hardening the coating in the garage, hallway, kitchen.
+Used for multi-layer screed on the ground or to strengthen the coating in the garage, hallway, kitchen.

 3. Polymer mesh.
-It does not strengthen the screed, but only prevents cracking during the hardening of concrete.
-It is used for self-leveling floors, reducing the consumption of cement.
-The grid is installed directly on the base or on the heat-insulating layer.
+It does not strengthen the screed, but only prevents cracking during the concrete hardening process.
+Used for self-leveling floors, reducing cement consumption.
+The mesh is installed directly on the base or on the heat-insulating layer.

 4. Reinforcing fiber for concrete.
 There are two types: metal and polypropylene.
-Polymer fiber gives concrete resistance to cracking during shrinkage, to temperature fluctuations, enhances water-repellent properties.
+Polymer fiber gives concrete resistance to cracking during shrinkage, temperature fluctuations, and enhances water-repellent properties.

 Metal fiber increases the resistance of concrete to vibrations.
-Replacing reinforcing mesh steel fiber, save time (the elements are introduced directly into the mixer), reduce the thickness of the screed.
-Microcracks lose their ability to expand.
+Replacing reinforcing mesh steel fiber, save time (elements are introduced directly into the mixer), reduce the thickness of the screed.
+In this case, microcracks lose their ability to expand.

 5. Combined reinforcement.
-In addition to the frame mounted in the lower section of the cover, its upper layer filled with fiber - this is how the concrete floor screed is protected from cracks.
-The method is applied to the entire surface or in places of increased loads (where the floor is adjacent to walls or columns).
+In addition to the frame mounted in the lower section of the covering, it upper layer filled with fiber - this is how the concrete floor screed is protected from cracks.
+The method is applied to the entire surface or in areas of increased loads (where the floor is adjacent to walls or columns).
 Fiber should be dosed according to the instructions.

 The main stages of concrete pavement reinforcement

-The most time-consuming is the construction of a concrete floor with a soil base.
-First, according to the technology, a gravel-sand mixture is laid, then a foundation slab, a para-barrier film, thermal and waterproofing.
-Next, a reinforced concrete layer is mounted.
+The most labor-intensive is the construction of a concrete floor with a soil base.
+First, according to technology, a gravel-sand mixture is laid, then a foundation slab, parabarrier film, thermal and waterproofing.
+Next, a reinforced layer of concrete is installed.

-1. Depending on the thickness of the screed, in private construction it is reinforced with a frame of bars or wire mesh.
+1. Depending on the thickness of the screed, in private construction it is reinforced with a frame made of rods or wire mesh.
 The diameter of the reinforcement for reinforcement is taken from the range from 8 to 20, and the wire - from 4 to 6 mm.
-The cell size is maintained from 10 to 20 cm.
+The cell size ranges from 10 to 20 cm.

-2. The frame of solid rods is knitted with a wire with a diameter of 2 - 3 mm, the layers of the frame are attached to the ribs.
-If scraps of material are used, they are overlapped with a half-meter approach.
+2. A frame made of solid rods is knitted using wire with a diameter of 2 - 3 mm, the layers of the frame are attached to the ribs.
+If scraps of material are used, they are overlapped with an overlap of half a meter.

-The wire mesh is purchased ready-made (cells 5 - 20 cm) or knitted by hand.
-Purchased products are connected with a wire with an overlap of 1 - 2 cells.
+Wire mesh is purchased ready-made (cells 5 - 20 cm) or knitted by hand.
+Purchased products are connected with wire with an overlap of 1 - 2 cells.

-3. Finished construction it is laid on clamps ("high chairs") at a level of about 3.5 cm from the base.
-When pouring, the steel elements should be in the middle of the concrete layer - in this case, the loads are evenly distributed over the surface of the coating, its mechanical resistance is ensured, and there is no metal corrosion.
+3. Finished design placed on clamps (“chairs”) at a level of about 3.5 cm from the base.
+When pouring, the steel elements must be in the middle of the concrete layer - in this case, the loads are evenly distributed over the surface of the coating, its mechanical resistance is ensured, and there is no metal corrosion.

-Table 1 shows the data for the mesh version of the reinforcement, and in table 2 - for single reinforcement with steel bars from 10 to 16 mm.
+Table 1 shows data for the mesh version of the reinforcement, and Table 2 shows data for single reinforcement with steel rods from 10 to 16 mm.

 Material, per 1 m2 of floor